Mannahouse Church

-Mannahouse Church (formerly City Bible Church) is a non-denominational Christian megachurch located in Portland, Oregon, U.S. Their five campuses have six English services, three Spanish services, one Burmese service and multiple other international groups.
-Their Rocky Butte Campus serves as their headquarters.
-Mannahouse Church is Nondenominational and is not connected with or a part of any particular denomination.
+Mannahouse Church (formerly City Bible Church) is a non-denominational Christian megachurch located in Portland, Oregon, U.S. with four campuses.

 History

 The church started as a group of 13 people in 1951.
 The church grew rapidly, soon starting a Bible college, tape ministry, a Christian school and a Publishing house.
 In 2003, a second campus was opened in Tigard, soon followed by campuses in Vancouver, Washington and Downtown Portland and then a church they had planted in Eugene, Oregon became a campus.
 In 2018, the church changed its name from City Bible Church to Mannahouse Church to "better reflect the role that God has called us to in our time and culture."

-Beliefs

-Mannahouse is a Trinitarian, Evangelical church.
-Some specific beliefs include the following:
+Mannahouse operates a music school.